 The immediate postpartum period is such an important time for you and baby to bond and get to know each other for the first time.
-Your main priorities over the first couple of weeks is to rest your body and feed your baby.
+Your main priorities over the first couple of weeks after baby arrives is to rest your body and feed your baby.
 So what are the best ways to prepare for that?
-What should you have and what will make those things easier?
+What recovery essentials should you have on hand to make those things easier?

 When you're packing your hospital bag in preparation for your baby's birth, don't forget to pack for the postpartum!
 You'll want to bring comfortable clothes to wear while you're there.
-Clothes don't usually fit quite right after delivery, so bring things that are stretchy and loose—yoga pants, leggings, and long shirts are some favorites, as well as a robe and slippers for at night.
-A nursing bra and nursing pillow is a must for finding comfortable positions to use for feeding your baby, so remember to bring those with you, too!
+Clothes don't usually fit quite right after delivery, so bring things that are stretchy and loose—yoga pants, leggings, and long shirts are some favorites, as well as a comfy robe and slippers for at night.
+A nursing bra and nursing pillow is a must for finding comfortable positions to use for breastfeeding your little one, so remember to bring those with you, too!

 I also recommend bringing your own toiletries.
 That first shower after you've had a baby can feel so good and it's nice to have your own shampoo and conditioner.
 Bring your hair dryer, hair care supplies, and make up because most families will take a special “going home” picture before they leave the hospital.